 Similarly, if the prospects of your case are not particularly good, then this can protect you from having to pay the other side’s costs if you have made a low offer.

 So, if the fortunes of the parties in the example above were reversed, and your employer wins and you lose, an offer previously made by you to settle at £8,000 might not save you from an adverse costs order, whereas an offer of £3,000 might.

 Ultimately, the award of costs is at the discretion of the employment tribunal judge so it is worth being aware of these issues when embarking on a claim in the tribunal.

 Summary of without prejudice costs issues

 - Correspondence marked ‘without prejudice’ can only be shown to the court if both parties agree.

 - Correspondence marked ‘without prejudice save as to costs’ can be referred to by all parties when tribunal proceedings have been concluded in order for the court to assess cost applications.

-- So when a communication is marked as ‘without prejudice save as to costs’ it remains between the employer and the employee (and their legal representatives) but only until the case has come to a conclusion.
+- So when a communication is marked as ‘without prejudice save as to costs’ it remains confidential between your employer and you (and your respective legal representatives) but only until the tribunal case has ended.

 If you would like legal help with your employment tribunal case or have questions about the cost implications of hiring legal representation, Monaco Solicitors can help.